AbhaySinghania/Revenue-Association-Prediction-for-The-Movie-Database-TMDb/README.md

 There are some odd characters in the ‘cast’ column.
 The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars.

 The .html file contains the final output, and code can be found in .ipynb file.
+Dataset can be found in .csv file.